 All significant investment opportunities are considered and taken where appropriate.
-Stock Lending was approved during 2004.

 Principle 3 : Risk and Liabilities Not Compliant Fully Compliant • In setting and reviewing their investment strategy, administering authorities should take account of the form and structure of liabilities. ✓ These include the implications for local tax payers, the strength of the covenant for participating employers, the risk of their default and longevity risk. ✓